If you're online a lot, you've probably heard of Reddit. The site used to say that it was the "front page of the internet," which is not a lie.

 There are a lot of music subreddits, but many of them are digital ghost towns.
 If you're a musician looking for communities that aren't just memes and kitten gifs, check out the ones below!

-The best musician subreddits are one that are active, filled with genuine conversations & not spam.
-In some communities, there are music industry professionals having engaging conversations.
-In some, it's a self promotion wasteland.
+The best musician subreddits are ones that are active, and filled with genuine conversations & not spam.
+In some communities, music industry professionals are having engaging conversations.
+In some, it's a self-promotion wasteland.

-If you can't find a community that you enjoy, then you should consider creating on of your own subreddits for music!
+If you can't find a community that you enjoy, then you should consider creating one of your own subreddits for music!

 The Community of Music Subreddits